khylinbae/water-flow-parser/README.md

 1. Outputs from any `print` or `output` statements encountered while the program runs.
-2. A final summary that lists every river (including implicit ones created via `flow` statements) together with the amount of flow remaining after all dams and flows have been processed.
+2. A per-day summary that lists every river (including implicit ones created via `flow` statements) together with the amount of flow remaining after all dams and flows have been processed.
+Dam levels are carried forward across days so you can model storage and release.

 ### Rivers and flows